MartianInGreen/OpenWebUI-Tools/README.md

 This toolkit aims to provide developers with a versatile set of resources to build more intelligent and capable web-based AI applications.

+## ReAct

+---
+**Install instructions:**
+- Simply copy the `smart.py` code into a new function in OpenWebUI.
+- To create a new fuction go to `Workspaces -> Functions -> New Function (+ Icon)`

+NOTE: Some implemented tools need non avalible external APIs.

+---

+The ReAct system is a pipeline for automatic model and tool selection as well as model tool calling.

 ## SMART - Sequential Multi-Agent Reasoning Technique

 ---